where to watch, schedule, rosters and refereeing

 Stadium and time:

-The duel takes place in Batistão, in Aracaju (SE), with 30% of the public capacity due to the care in the midst of the coronavirus pandemic.
-The match starts at 6:15 pm.
+The duel takes place at Nabi Abi Chedid, in Bragança Paulista, with 30% of public capacity and sanitary protocols due to care in the midst of the coronavirus pandemic.
+The match starts at 20:30.

 Probable lineups: